devarsh/projectX/src/packages/form/README.md

 - **validate**: Validation method that should be called to perform validation

 - **dependentFields**: Array of field name that needs to be watched

+- **shouldExclude**: will pass currentField Data and dependentFieldsValues and function should return true to exlude the field otherwise false, if field is excluded it will excluded from form errors and handleSubmit.

 #### Properties